 ABOUT US

-2022 marks the 154th season of the Michigan City Municipal Band.
-The 2022 concert series will consist of ten free Thursday concerts, beginning June 9, and ending August 11.
-All concerts begin at 7:30p and last about an hour at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+2023 marks the 155th season of the Michigan City Municipal Band.
+The 2023 concert series will consist of ten free Thursday concerts, beginning June 8, and ending August 10.
+All concerts begin at 7:30p and last about an hour.
 The band plays a wide variety of music, with concerts designed to entertain audience members of all ages.
 The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Patriotic Parade.

 Highlights of the summer concert series include special guest soloists and two commissions by award-winning composers.
 Soloists will be GySgt.
-Hiram Diaz, euphonium, from the US Marine Band (July 28); Dr. George Wolfe, saxophone (June 23); Anne Marie Bice, soprano (June 16 and 30); and Rick AmRhein, baritone/narrator (July 14).
-Additional soloists may be announced later in the season.
+Hiram Diaz, euphonium, from the US Marine Band (August 3); and Anne Marie Bice, soprano (June 22 and 29, and July 13).
+Other soloists and special events will be announced during the season.

-The world premiere of Where the Stormy Winds Blow by Dr. Jesse Ayers will take place on July 14.
-The work is based on a true story, recorded in the Library of Congress, about a Lake Michigan shipwreck with a triumphal ending.
-Rick AmRhein will serve as narrator and baritone soloist, and the audience will be invited to sing along on a Lake Michigan sea shanty.
-On July 28, the Concerto for Euphonium and Band by Tom Davoren will showcase the band with world-class euphonium soloist GySgt.
+The world premiere of Blue Water, Blue Sky by Catherine McMichael will take place on August 3.
+Also on August 3, the Concerto for Euphonium and Band by Tom Davoren will showcase the band with world-class euphonium soloist GySgt.
 Hiram Diaz, in three beautiful and dazzling movements.

 Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
 He is founder and conductor of Windiana: Professional Concert Band of Northwest Indiana.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands from Michigan City High School.

-Thursday, August 4, 2022 Concert
+Thursday, August 3, 2023 Concert

-The August 4, concert repertoire will include:
+The August 3 concert repertoire will be:

 The Star-Spangled Banner